ChadKillingsworth/polymer-observable-models/readme.md

 # Polymer Observable Properties
 Using custom models with Polymer properties is challenging.
 Polymer requires that `this.notifyPath` be called for external changes to deep model properties in order for it to recognize the update.
-This project adds support for an `ObservableModel` type as a Polymer property.
+This project demonstrates adding support for an `ObservableModel` type as a Polymer property.

 The model has an `observable` property which allows Polymer to subscribe to update notifications.
 The model emits property updates which Polymer uses automatically call notifyPath.

+## Example usage
+The [custom-element.html file](custom-element.html) has an example usage.

+## How to Test
+Install the dependencies with `bower install`.
+Open the `index.html` file in a web browser.
+There is a global user object.
+Changing the `user.name` property of the global object should automatically update the displayed name.